 "Our responsive grantmaking process addresses the immediate needs identified within in our local nonprofit sector," says Christina Ciociola, senior vice president of Grantmaking & Strategy at The Community Foundation for Greater New Haven.
 "State funding cuts continue to be a concern for many nonprofits, especially to nonprofit healthcare & mental health providers and youth-serving programs.
 Additionally, basic needs organizations will certainly face an increase in demand for their services."

-Ciociola adds that many organizations are considering how they can work more efficiently by coming together to work in new ways via partnerships, collaborations, mergers or shared services.
+Ciociola adds that many organizations are considering how they can work more efficiently by coming together to work in new ways via partnerships, collaborations, mergers, or shared services.
 One such merger was recently announced between New Haven Farms and New Haven Land Trust.

-“Collectively, New Haven Land Trust and New Haven Farms have programs that impact the health of thousands of families in our region.
-A merge between the two organizations is in alignment and holds promise of strengthening the capacity of both organizations to fulfill their missions,” says William W. Ginsberg, president and CEO of The Community Foundation for Greater New Haven.
+"Collectively, New Haven Land Trust and New Haven Farms have programs that impact the health of thousands of families in our region.
+A merge between the two organizations is in alignment and holds the promise of strengthening the capacity of both organizations to fulfill their missions," says William W. Ginsberg, president, and CEO of The Community Foundation for Greater New Haven.

 The Community Foundation has a 25-year investment in New Haven Land Trust's Community Gardens and its newer emphasis on employing and training young people in their Growing Entrepreneurs Program.

 The Responsive Grant cycle is open to nonprofits serving Greater New Haven and is made possible with unrestricted and preference funds established by donors at The Foundation.
 These types of funds provide broad flexible resources for our local community.
 To learn more on how to create a charitable fund, visit www.cfgnh.org/startmyfund.

 2019 Responsive Grant Recipients